johnregan3/simple-custom-css/README.md

 ###Changelog

 ***4.0.1***
-* Fixes bug with broken editor styles on older versions of WP.
+* Fixed bug with broken editor styles on older versions of WP.

 ***4.0***
 * New Customizer Control (still compatible with older WP versions)